latidude99/latidude99/snc/README.md

 	- To improve clarity chart and panel polygons can be removed from the map on a one by one basis by the right mouse click.
 This is temporary and can be reverted also one by one in the reverse order.
 	- Allows to search for a single chart - if found it highlights the chart in light green colour and centres the map on it

+### UPDATE MAY 2021

+CHS - Canadian Paper Chart Limits added as a separate option on the start page.

+Level of chart information is not as great as with Admiralty charts (e.g. only the latest Notice to Mariners is available).

+Different colour theme applied to differentiate it from the UKHO charts and reflect Canadian colours.

 ## Screenshots